OmkarBansod02/100xDev-3D-/README.md

-#100xDevs Landing Page
+100xDevs Landing Page

-This project is a basic implementaion of Three.js 100xDevs Landing Page Using Three.js please Scroll using ScrollBar Only to Open Laptop Screen To Navigate 3D Model use cursor Mouse.
+Project Overview

+This project is a basic implementation of a 3D landing page using Three.js, specifically designed for the 100xDevs initiative.
+The page features a 3D laptop model that can be explored using mouse interaction.

+Key Features

+3D Model: A 3D laptop model rendered using Three.js.
+Mouse Interaction: Users can rotate and zoom the model using their mouse.
+Scroll-Triggered Animation: The laptop screen opens up on scrolling down the page.